simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 Provider and resolver values are objects placed with `Properties.put`, not strings loaded from a properties file.

 Endpoint identity includes the Session-scoped manager, normalized delegate protocol and resolved provider metadata, host, effective port, username, and an HMAC credential fingerprint.
-Raw passwords/tokens are excluded from equality and `toString`, retained only while needed for reconnect/allocation, and cleared after shutdown completes.
+Raw passwords/tokens are excluded from equality and `toString` and retained only while needed for reconnect/allocation.
+When credentials rotate, the new generation becomes current immediately; the superseded pool accepts no new claims, drains existing leases, and then clears its credential material and retained pool record.
+Remaining material is cleared on Session-pool shutdown.

 Passwords supplied by Jakarta Mail and saved Session authentication are fingerprinted automatically.
 The core OAuth token supplier is resolved for each facade `connect` so token rotation creates a separate identity.
 If a custom authenticator rotates credentials without exposing the effective password to the facade, update `mail.smtppool.credential.identity` with its generation/version.